starcoinorg/starcoin-vs-ethereum-rpc/README.md

 | --- | --- |
 | `net_version` | `chain.id` -> `result.id` |

-Note: `eth_chainId` in Ethereum also returns the chain ID, but in hex.
+Note: `eth_chainId` in Ethereum also returns the chain ID, but in hex format.
 The `chain.id` method in Starcoin will also return the chain name of Starcoin, for example, `barnard`, `proxima`, etc.

 ## Send transaction